Roman Sushchenko: Landscapes from behind the Bars

 Today, Roman Sushchenko is separated from the ordinary life by some 2.5 years, 2500 km (approx. distance between Paris and journalist’s place of detention) and a fence with barbed wire around the strict regime colony in a village of Utrobino of the Kirov region.
 There, Roman has to spend ten more years, if earlier attempts of exchange will fail.
 Transfer to the place took a few weeks; the prisoners were transported in the Stolypin coaches, known as ‘vagonzaks’.

-“Cockroaches size of a matchbox, omnipresent rodents of every color, mold, damp, Cimmerian darkness, undernourishment and cold,” wrote Roman about the transfer in a letter to his family.
+“Cockroaches size of a matchbox, omnipresent rodents of every color, mold, damp, pitch darkness, undernourishment and cold,” Roman wrote about the transfer in a letter to his family.

 Yulia mentions that her father had a serious cold, and now he has problems with pressure.
 Local doctors diagnosed him with arterial hypertension.
 His state worsened with conditions he was kept in.
 The administration of the colony moved Roman Sushchenko to a cell-type room away from other prisoners.

 “I mean all prisoners in the colony live in camps, my father was transferred to an individual cell justifying it with threats from other prisoners.
-For instance, there may be Russian nationalists hostile to Ukrainians,” notes Yulia.
+For instance, there may be Russian nationalists hostile to Ukrainians,” Yulia notes.